-Step 7: Touch 2, 5, 0 and 0 for 25 minutes of cooking time.
+Step 7: Touch 2, 5 and MINUTE for 25 minutes of cooking time.

 Step 8: Touch START.
-As each function is automatically performed, the oven display shows the instructions entered and the function.
+As each function is automatically performed, oven display shows instructions entered and the function.
 When time is up, the oven signals and flashes "End."